CASFRI/CASFRI/README.md

 *Helper function* - A set of PL/pgSQL functions used in the translation table to facilitate validation of source values and their translation to target values.

 # FRI and Inventory Standard Identifiers
-CASFRI 5 uses a four-code standard for identifying FRIs.
-Each FRI is coded using two letters for the province or territory, and two numbers that increment for each new FRI added in that province/territory. e.g. BC01.
+CASFRI 5 uses a four characters unique code named 'inventory_id' to identify each FRI.
+This code is composed of two letters for the province or territory, and two numbers that increment for each new FRI added for that province/territory (e.g. BC01).
+Note that higher numbers do not necessarily imply more recent inventories.

 Inventory standards are the attribute specifications applied to a given inventory.
 Multiple FRIs from a province/territory can use the same standard, however jurisdictions will occasionally update their standards, and each jurisdiction has their own unique inventory standards.
 The CASFRI specifications need to apply different sets of translation rules for different standards.
-Each standard is assigned a code made of three letters representing the standard, and two numbers representing the version of the standard. e.g. VRI01.
+Each standard is assigned a code made of three letters representing the standard, and two numbers representing the version of the standard (e.g. VRI01).

 All identifiers are listed in the [FRI inventory list CSV file](https://github.com/edwardsmarc/CASFRI/blob/master/docs/inventory_list_cas05.csv) that lists all the forest inventories used as source datasets in this project.